layerzerolabs/aqua-app/README.md

 aqua-app
 ========

-Apps for accessing aquaponics data.
-Currently there is only one - a download app which gets the data in CSV format.
+Apps for accessing aquaponics data:

+1. Download app which gets the data in CSV format.
+2. Dashboard